pinobatch/numism/docs/gb_coins.md

 the internal address bus without RD or WR, and the OAM controller isn't equipped to ignore being decoded without RD or WR.

-NO$GMB is incompatible with the method that Blargg's test uses to synchronize to the start of frame at $C0BF.
+NO$GMB and KiGB fail the LCD sync test for timing consistency, making the other tests invalid.
+Running the test in NO$GMB's debugger shows the emulator is incompatible with the method that Blargg's test uses to synchronize to the start of frame at $C0BF.
 LY advanced 109 debug clocks after the instruction that turns on the LCD, not 114 as expected.
 I also noticed that DIV changes greatly when LCD is turned back on.
+KiGB also fails, and it has no debugger to explain why.

 VBA-M, mGBA, and even bgb 1.5.8 all fail 2 (02), 4 (03), 5 (02),
-7 (01), and 8 (02): everything but the timing consistency test and
-the non-cause tests.
+7 (01), and 8 (02): everything but LCD sync and the non-cause tests.

 Coin list
 ---------